Adapting and Judgment: Making sense of the scary universe we find ourselves in

 Like from Armstrong, an iconic statement, on the first of the “Four Horsemen” of the “end times” is “The false teaching of doing away with the LAW of God, and the GOVERNMENT of God, and endorsing the ways of men, led inevitably to WARS, which have grown progressively more frightening and colossal in scale, until it is now questionable whether the world can survive another war, unless God Almighty steps in supernaturally to intervene!”
 (Revelation, Unveiled at Last p.23) So-called “orthodox” Christians may argue against him on some of the particular items of this “law”, or whether to use the term “Law”, and perhaps not put such an emphasis on “government of God”, but most have agreed with and echoed the basic assessment.

-So all of history becomes a tug of war, with God trying to create moral order on the earth (through His Law), the Devil trying to destroy it, and man’s desire just being pleasure, which Satan then tempts him with, to get him to violate the Law.
+So all of history ends up becoming a tug of war, with God trying to create moral order on the earth (through His Law), the Devil trying to destroy it, and man’s desire just being pleasure, which Satan then tempts him with, to get him to violate the Law.
 This is the basis of conservative Christian “moral” rhetoric (with traditionally “Christian” nations like America seen as representing this, and thus being “exceptional” but now being corrupted and essentially “falling” anew, because of non-Christian influences).

 So “situational ethics” was derided in favor of “black and white” rules.
 “Black is black, and white is white; hell is hot and sin ain’t right” one verbal meme goes.
 This is purely legalistic thinking (since the Law is what defines sin, and condemns sinners to Hell), but [among the non-“lawkeeping” groups] just as long as it doesn’t include OT rituals they admit are “abolished”, they don’t see it as compromising “grace alone”.
 You also often heard “Ten Commandments, not Ten Suggestions” (which is what they would insist removing the fear of judgment will reduce them to).
 But if “commandments” is what you want, Paul, shows what “commandments” do to us (Romans 7:8-11).
 Basically, the very opposite of what we think it does for us!
 In this chapter, he makes it clear how effective “choice” really is!